schoon3r/schoon3r.github.io/flaws_cloud.md

 # Level 4

 Ok... after 7.5hrs, I've finished Level 4.
 Here is how I did it.
 Level 4 lives in an EC2 instance (yep! new learning curve).
-With the same credentials from Level 3 grab the snapshot credentials of this EC2 instanance.
+With the same credentials from Level 3 grab the snapshot credentials of this EC2 instance.

 Step 1: Configure AWS CLi